NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Field: PET: Flag, Potential evapotranspiration on?

 This field is a flag that invokes the evapotranspiration calculation at the surface.
 This covers all forms of latent heat transfer from the surface.
 It normally should be included.
-The user enters “true” for “yes” and “false” for no.
+The user enters "true" for "yes" and "false" for no.

 ### BldgData or GroundHeatTransfer:Basement:BldgData Object

 This object specifies the major configuration parameters for the basement.
-The 3-D grid used in the simulation has the capability of including a gravel “fill” around the basement.
+The 3-D grid used in the simulation has the capability of including a gravel "fill" around the basement.
 Thus several dimensions must be specified.
 All units are in meters.

 #### Field: DWALL: Wall thickness